qi1224/qi1224.github.io/_posts/2025-12-16-imec-phd-poster.markdown

 ---
 Had a fantastic time connecting with 35+ PhD students from imec MIDA & UPM groups! 🚀 truly inspiring to exchange progress and future outlooks with such a talented crowd.

-Presented our work on wetting characterization. 💧 We found that higher nanostructure density significantly raises the barrier for complete wetting, increasing air-trapping risks.
+## Presented our work on wetting characterization 💧
+We found that higher nanostructure density significantly raises the barrier for complete wetting, increasing air-trapping risks.
 Surprisingly, the actual liquid surface tension needed for wetting is much lower than models predict! 📉

+## Wetting models in nano-scale?
 This discrepancy hints at hidden dynamic mechanical barriers governing liquid behavior at the nanoscale.
-It’s not just about static models—the dynamic forces are real and tricky! 🔬🌊
+It’s not just about static models — the dynamic forces are real and tricky! 🔬🌊

-The crowd favorite?
+## The crowd favorite!
 Our in-situ 3D surface chemical analysis platform based on ATR spectroscopy! 📸✨ It grabbed a lot of attention (and snaps!).
 Great consensus that chemical analysis on patterned surfaces has many "fancy stories" waiting to be told. 🧪📖